 The upcycled project kit would be made of corrugated cardboard paged and shipped as flat sheets with perforated cutouts of the various pieces.
 Instructions would be included for assembling the kit, which would be easy to put together (without tools) and would result in a usable product.
-The upcycled project kit could be offer in different sizes and could also be painted to suit the builder’s taste.
-For both adults and children, upcycled project kit would offer an enjoyable and entertaining pastime with a practical result.
+The upcycled project kit could be offered in different sizes and could also be painted to suit the builder’s taste.
+For both adults and children, the upcycled project kit would offer an enjoyable and entertaining pastime with a practical result.

 Function and Appealing Features

 Upcycled project kit is being suggested by Youth Go Green Campers and myself because we believe it would fulfill the need for a three-dimensional cardboard craft kit that would produce usable furniture.

 The appealing features of this opportunity would be its entertainment value as a craft, as well as its utility as a finished product.
 The kit would be put together by people who buy it, whether it is purchased for children or adults.
 Designed as an interesting fusion of craft and ready-to-assemble furniture, it would be made of corrugated cardboard and would be a usable piece of furniture when completed.
 The kit would be a wonderful, creative activity for children or adults.
 Families could put one together as a family fun night activity, or couples could work on it as a date night activity.
 Putting the table together would provide a sense of accomplishment and the resulting table could be painted, if desired, as a further finishing step.